Create actionable insight with these key steps toward useful data dashboards.

 Credit unions might mistake buying a good visualization tool as their only hurdle to start utilizing it for better decision-making.
 But they also need access to technical and analytical resources and knowledge to create true business intelligence that best matches their needs.
 This is where third-party vendors and partners can play a vital role and be an invaluable resource.
 Irrespective of credit unions deciding to take up visualization as a DIY project or utilizing a third party for building it, they need to remember the 3 s’s—standard, simple and scalable—on their journey to better serving their members by drawing decisions based on useful and insightful visualization.

-Karan Bhalla is CEO of CU Rise Analytics, Vienna, Va., a CUSO with a mission to help credit unions leverage the power of data to better understand, serve and support their members.
+Karan Bhalla is CEO of CU Rise Analytics, Vienna, Virginia, a CUSO with a mission to help credit unions leverage the power of data to better understand, serve and support their members.
 CU Rise’s core competencies are data science, artificial intelligence, predictive modelling, business intelligence & technology services.